feedzai/pdb/README.md

 ## Breaking changes
 The timeout properties have been redefined in PdbProperties as numeric instead of strings since v2.4.6 - avoid using versions 2.4.4 and 2.4.5.

+DatabaseEngine interface has a new method #dropView() since v2.5.3.
+This method was created without a default so this lead to a breaking change.
+Use 2.5.5 and avoid using 2.5.3 and 2.5.4.

 ## Changes from 2.0.0
 * It is now possible to call built-in database vendor functions [e.g. f("lower", column("COL1"))]
 * Added lower and upper functions